Aryaan03/Independent-Study/Blog.md

 i) **"Curled Tongue" Sounds**:

-- Indian English speakers often use sounds made with the tongue curled back (called retroflex consonants) in place of regular "t" and "d" sounds.<br>
+- Indian English speakers often use sounds made with the tongue curled back (called retroflex consonants) in place of regular "t" and "d" sounds [1].<br>
 - Example: The word "tea" might sound like "tea" but with the tongue curled back for the "t" sound.<br>
 - To understand this, try saying "tea" while curling your tongue tip backwards and touching the roof of your mouth.<br>